adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/form/panelcontainer/v1/panelcontainer/README.md

 ```
 BLOCK cmp-container
 ```
+## JavaScript Data Attribute Bindings

+Apply a `data-cmp-is="adaptiveFormTextInput"` attribute to the wrapper block to enable initialization of the JavaScript component.

 ### Enabling Panel Container Editing Functionality
 The following property is required in the proxy component to enable full editing functionality for the Panel Container: